YuhuaZhang1995/B-VCM/visualization/README.md

 # Visualization of the results

-We show here the code to generate the main results in the paper, which includes:
+R package *ggplot2* is required.
+We provide here the example code and data to generate values in tables and figures as shown in the paper, which includes:

 **(1) Table 1 and Figure 2: the L2 norm of the block labels and the spaghetti plot**